thomassalaun/thomassalaun.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+# **I'm currently searching an internship in Data Science in Marseille, Aix-en-Provence, feel free to reach me. :)**

 My name is Thomas and I'm 22.
 This site is made for profesionnal purpose and archiving a lot of things such as : my coding projects, things I learn, cool websites and ressources.